anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 ![Competition Lighthouse Mobile Report](docs/screenshots/competition-page-mobile-lighthouse-report.jpg)

 * For some reason I was unable to replicate, the nav var issue affecting other scores was slightly reduced on the competition page despite the code being exactly the same across all pages.

+*General Lighthouse Testing*

+I found that performance scores fluctuated on each run for reasons unknown to me.

 ### **Deployment**